sirfonzie/INF2004_LAB2/README.md

 ## **INTRODUCTION**

-In this lab, our primary focus will be on the General Purpose Input/Output (GPIO) capabilities of the Raspberry Pi Pico.
-GPIO allows us to interact with various external components, such as LEDs, buttons, and sensors, by setting pins as __inputs__ or __outputs__ to read or write values to them.
-It's the foundational building block for many microcontroller-based projects.
-We will delve into Serial Communication, an essential communication protocol that aids in the seamless transfer of data between Picos.
-With these topics, we'll embark on a hands-on exploration to deepen our understanding of the Pico C SDK's capabilities including creating your own project from blank.
-Let's begin our journey!
+In this lab, we will dive into the **General Purpose Input/Output (GPIO)** capabilities of the Raspberry Pi **Pico W**, which are the foundation for interacting with external components such as LEDs, buttons, and sensors.
+GPIO pins can be configured as inputs or outputs, allowing the Raspberry Pi Pico W to read data from sensors or control devices like motors and displays.
+These pins are the backbone of many microcontroller-based projects, enabling developers to create various embedded systems applications.

+However, the Pico W's GPIO pins are more than simple input/output points.
+Each pin on the Pico W is **multiplexed**, meaning it can serve multiple functions—such as **UART, SPI, I2C**, or **PWM**—depending on how the pin is configured in your code.
+For example, a single pin could be used for UART communication in one project and SPI communication in another.
+Because of this flexibility, developers must carefully plan and decide which GPIO pins to use for each function before starting their project.
+Improper pin assignments could lead to conflicts, making certain peripherals unusable or causing unexpected behaviour.

+In this lab, we will also explore **Serial Communication**, an essential protocol that enables the efficient transfer of data between two Pico W boards (or other devices) over a wired connection.
+Specifically, we will focus on the **UART** (Universal Asynchronous Receiver-Transmitter), **I2C**, and **SPI** protocols, each serving different use cases depending on the type of data transfer required.
+For example, SPI is commonly used for high-speed communication with sensors or displays, while I2C is great for communicating with multiple devices using fewer wires.

+In addition to learning about GPIO and serial communication, you'll have the opportunity to create a project from scratch using the **Pico C SDK**.
+You'll experience hands-on coding, compiling, and deploying a project while gaining insight into the flexibility of the Pico W's architecture.

+Through this lab, you’ll enhance your practical skills and develop a deeper understanding of how to plan, configure, and utilize the versatile GPIO and communication features of the Raspberry Pi Pico W.

+Let’s begin our journey into embedded systems and serial communication with the Raspberry Pi Pico W!

 ## **DEFINES and MACROS**